vesta-webtrees-2-custom-modules/vesta_gov4webtrees/README.md

 #### Import/Export

-If you want to transfer GOV data between different trees or webtrees instances, you only have to copy the table which maps place names to gov ids (##gov_ids), everything else will be re-created automatically.
+If you want to transfer GOV data between different webtrees instances, you only have to copy the table which maps place names to gov ids (##gov_ids), all other data will be re-created automatically.
-If you use GEDCOM data with _GOV tags for GOV ids, even this step is unnecessary.
+If you use GEDCOM data with _GOV tags for GOV ids (either directly or via the Shared Places module), even this step is unnecessary.

 ### License<a name="license"/>